SouthGreenPlatform/trainings/_pages/linux/linuxPractice_IRD.md

 In mobaXterm:
 1. Click the session button, then click SSH.
-  * In the remote host text box, type: bioinfo-inter.ird.fr
+  * In the remote host text box, type: cc2-login.cirad.fr
   * Check the specify username box and enter your user name
 2. In the console, enter the password when prompted.
 Once you are successfully logged in, you will use this console for the rest of the lecture.